vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-enable:

-(figure out how to produce member leave event, - not 1:1 with momentary disconnection) remove avatar on leave event
+hide immersive glasses, and vr menu until modal is dismissed
+- create menu manager after the choice to enter a space is made
+- and modal is dismissed

+- convert observables back into events (for menu)

+test member leave
+  - what happens if person refreshes page before the kick check?
+    - it will still generate member_enter, with no member_leave
+    - maybe member_entered should also be generated server side?
+    - OR... just allow omnipotent member_enter events?

+clean up unused code
  ... re-enable all the simple primitive and movement

-redo logic for joining webrtc - don't think needs an event???
+redo logic for joining webrtc
+  - when user 'enter', subscribe to channel if another person is entered and unmuted
+  - when user 'observe', subscribe to channel if another person is entered and unmuted

 - work on replay events
 - snapshot of state for late joiners